 Observations

 Participants heard a short presentation from TfGM which outlined the opportunities for Greater Manchester to introduce driverless vehicles and explained the role which TfGM might play in this process.
 Participants then heard about five use cases in which driverless vehicles could be introduced.
-These test cases for use of driverless vehicles were:
+The test cases for use of driverless vehicles were:

 - a) First / last three miles for passengers

 - b) On-demand CAV (connected and automated vehicles) fleets

 - c) Automated regional public transit

 - d) Segregated CAV corridors

 - e) First / last mile for freight

-Participants were also presented with the choices which TfGM has to make around how passive or proactive a role it should take in the driverless vehicles sector.
+Participants were also presented with the choices that TfGM has to make around how passive or proactive a role it should take in the driverless vehicles sector.
 It was also highlighted that this might be affected by what model of driverless vehicles and mobility, which participants discussed during previous sessions, is adopted.
-On their tables, participants discussed the potential benefits and risks of each of the use cases, noting down any extra benefits or risks, so that they could then rank them.
+On their tables, participants discussed the potential benefits and risks of each of the use cases, so that they could then rank them.
 Tables ranked the five different use cases from 1-5 in order of preference for it being piloted by TfGM (1 = first preference and 5 = last preference).
 The ten tables of participants did not reach a strong consensus on which use case was their first preference, with options A, C, D and E all receiving votes.
 Option C was the most popular option receiving four tables' first preference vote, and Option E was the second most popular receiving three tables' first preference vote.

 To gather a more in-depth insight into what priorities were on the tables, it is useful to look beyond the first preference votes and at the results of the tables ranking each use case from 1-5.

 In order to better understand participants' priorities, the votes have been assigned values.

 1st preference vote = 5 points

 2nd preference vote = 4 points

 3rd preference vote = 3 points

 4th preference vote = 2 points

-5th preference vote = 1 points

-The graph below displays the combined preferential votes cast by the tables.
+5th preference vote = 1 points5 The graph below displays the combined preferential votes cast by the tables.
 It shows the order of participants' preference for TfGM piloting each test case.
-The different coloured sections of each bar represent the number of each preference votes an option received, when displayed as points.
+The different coloured sections of each bar represent the number of each preference votes an option received. when displayed as points.
 For example, the black sections of each options bar show the number of points won based on the number of first preference votes it received.
 Similarly, the lightest grey sections show the number of points each option won based on fifth preference votes received.
-The minimum number of points an option could have is 10.
+The graph overleaf shows that when all votes are accounted for, not just first place votes, Option C: 'Automated regional public transit was participants' was the most popular use case for TfGM to pilot.
+Option C received 39 'points' based on the votes it received.
+As well as receiving the most first preference votes, it also received some second and third preference votes.
+No table voted for Option C as their least preferred option.
+5 The minimum number of points an option could have is 10.
 This would happen if all ten tables voted for that option as their fifth preference, thus giving it 1 point (1 point multiplied by 10 tables).
 The maximum number of points an option could receive is 50.
 This would happen if each of the ten tables voted for that option as their first preference (5 points multiplied by 10 tables).
 The total number of points divided up between the options is 150.
-Displaying the data this way allows the points based on preferential votes to be 'stacked' on top of each other and demonstrate in more detail the preferences of participants.
-The graph below shows that when all votes are accounted for, not just first place votes, that Option C: Automated regional public transit was participants' most popular use case for TfGM to pilot.
-Option C received 39 'points' based on the votes it received.
-As well as receiving the most first preference votes, it also received some second and third preference votes.
-No table voted for Option C as their fifth option.